 Kinderbauernhof Pinke-Panke is in a city farm that is bordered by the small river Panke and in the district of Pankow.
 This is the perfect family-friendly outing that allows children to learn more about where their food comes from in a fun setting.
 You can help with farm chores, listen to a storyteller, do crafts, and more.
 At set times, children can even feed the animals, including pigs, goats, sheep, rabbits, and chickens.
 You may even learn how to bake bread on an open camp fire.

-Situated on the banks of the River Spree, the Lustgarten, which literally translates to 'pleasure garden', at Museumsinsel was created in 1573 as a garden for the Hohenzollern royal family (the former Royal Palace was situated close by).
+Situated on the banks of the River Spree, the Lustgarten, which literally translates to 'pleasure garden', at Museumsinsel was created in the 16th century as a garden for the Hohenzollern royal family (the former Royal Palace was situated close by).
 In the 18th Century, Friedrich Wilhelm I turned it into a military parade ground.
-60 years ago, what remained of the garden was uprooted to provide space for Nazi parades and rallies.
 The historic garden was re-landscaped in 2000 according to original plans and is once again full of lawns, fountains and bushes.
 It is a wonderful spot for a stroll or picnic on a sunny afternoon.

 The concept behind Berlin's Children's Farm is to give city-dwelling kids the opportunity to get to know more animals than just dogs, cats and rats.
 Built in 1981 by volunteers on a deserted site next to the Berlin Wall, children can visit to feed and tend for the donkeys, pigs, ducks and rabbits.
 There is also an a wonderful garden onsite to explore.